Congo Free State: King Leopold's campaign

 Leopold then offered France the support of the association for French ownership of the entire northern bank of the Congo, and sweetened the deal by proposing that, if his personal wealth proved insufficient to hold the entire Congo, as seemed utterly inevitable, that it should revert to France.
-On 23 April 1884, the International Association's claim on the southern Congo basin was formally recognized by France on condition that the French got the first option to buy the territory if the Association decided to sell.
+On 23 April 1884, the International Association's claim on the southern Congo Basin was formally recognized by France on condition that the French got the first option to buy the territory if the Association decided to sell.
 This may also have helped Leopold to gain recognition for his claim by the other major powers, who thus wanted him to succeed instead of selling his claims to France.

 He also enlisted the aid of the United States, sending President Chester A. Arthur carefully edited copies of the cloth-and-trinket treaties that Stanley (a Welsh-American) claimed to have negotiated with various local authorities, and proposing that, as an entirely disinterested humanitarian body, the Association would administer the Congo for the good of all, handing over power to the natives as soon as they were ready for that responsibility.

 Leopold wanted to have the United States support his plans for the Congo in order to gain support from the European nations.
-He had help from American businessman Henry Shelton Sanford, who had recruited Stanley for Leopold.
+He had help from US businessman Henry Shelton Sanford, who had recruited Stanley for Leopold.
 Henry Sanford swayed President Arthur by inviting him to stay as his guest at Sanford House hotel on Lake Monroe while he was in Belgium.
-On 29 November 1883, during his meeting with the President, as Leopold's envoy, he convinced the President that Leopold's agenda was similar to the United States' involvement in Liberia.
-This satisfied Southern politicians and businessmen, especially Alabama Senator John Tyler Morgan.
+On 29 November 1883, during his meeting with the President, as Leopold's envoy, he convinced the President that Leopold's agenda was similar to the US' involvement in Liberia.
+This satisfied Southern US politicians and businessmen, especially Alabama Senator John Tyler Morgan.

 Morgan saw Congo as the same opportunity to send freedmen to Africa so they could contribute to and build the cotton market.
 Sanford also convinced the people in New York that they were going to abolish slavery and aid travellers and scientists in order to have the public's support.
 After Henry's actions in convincing President Arthur, the United States was the first country to recognize Congo as a legitimate sovereign state.
 The United States further participated in the process of recognition by sending the US Navy Congo River Expedition of 1885, which gave a detailed description of travel along the river.